Professor of Politics and International Affairs, Princeton University

 Jacob N. Shapiro is Professor of Politics and International Affairs at Princeton University and co-directs the Empirical Studies of Conflict Project, a multi-university consortium that compiles and analyzes micro-level conflict data and other information on politically motivated violence in nine countries.
 He studies conflict, economic and political development, and security policy.

-He is author of The Terrorist’s Dilemma: Managing Violent Covert Organizations and co-author of the forthcoming Small Wars, Big Data: The Information Revolution in Modern Conflict.
+He is author of The Terrorist’s Dilemma: Managing Violent Covert Organizations and co-author of Small Wars, Big Data: The Information Revolution in Modern Conflict.
 His research has been published in broad range of academic and policy journals as well as a number of edited volumes.
 He has conducted field research and large-scale policy evaluations in Afghanistan, Colombia, India, and Pakistan.
-Shapiro received the 2016 Karl Deutsch Award from ISA, given to a scholar younger than 40 or within 10 years of earning a Ph.D. who has made the most significant contribution to the study of international relations.
+Shapiro received the 2016 Karl Deutsch Award from the International Studies Association, given to a scholar younger than 40 or within 10 years of earning a Ph.D. who has made the most significant contribution to the study of international relations.
 Ph.D.
 Political Science, M.A.
 Economics, Stanford University.
 B.A.
 Political Science, University of Michigan.

 Recent work by Jacob Shapiro